theemo-tokens/theemo/packages/figma-theemo/README.md

-  It still is possible to use library styles, then you can't use the style references manage dialog, instead manually assign those style and THEN use the style references dialog in order to persist it.
+  It still is possible to use library styles, then you can't use the style references manage dialog, instead manually assign those style and THEN use the theemo dialog in order to persist it.

 - Once you have one node "under management", you may want to change the local style but once you update references, those new ones will be overridden.
 Re-select